If you are interested in getting an appraisal for your fine art, please review this helpful information.

 Think you need an appraisal?
 This is what Opper Fine Art needs, and what you can expect.

 1. Email photos of the artwork.
 The higher resolution the photo, the better.
-Include photos of the front, back, any notable areas of detail, and the signature area, if present and if possible.
+Include photos of the front, back, any notable areas of detail, and the signature area, if possible.

-Include as much information as is available, including artist names, artwork titles, dates, medium, dimensions, purchase information, and supporting documentation.
+Include as much information as possible, including artist name(s), artwork title(s), dates(), medium, dimensions, purchase information, and supporting documentation.
 Also include your contact info and purpose of the appraisal, if known.
 All of your information is kept entirely confidential.

 3. A Client Agreement will be issued for your acceptance and an inspection will be scheduled.